FredGuiou/TP-DWWM-2022/README.md

 - Third : The slides
 This is a synthetic pdf file of the project file allowing the jury to present the work accomplished orally.

-Enjoy and good reanding ! 🚀
+Enjoy and good reading ! 🚀